 The moment someone steps into your property, they have a reasonable expectation that they won’t get injured in the process.
-This automatically gives you the mandate of ensuring that my property is safe for everyone visitor.
-For instance, if a courier was visiting your premises and he slipped and fell on an oil slick along the driveway, you could be held accountable for that accident.
-However, if that courier was intoxicated or he behaved in a manner that was likely to put him in danger at the time of the accident, then you shall be safe from any premises liability claims.
+This automatically gives you the mandate of ensuring that my property is safe for everyone’s visitors.
+For instance, if a courier was visiting your premises, and he slipped and fell on an oil slick along the driveway, you could be held accountable for that accident.
+However, if that courier was intoxicated or he behaved in a manner that was likely to put him in danger at the time of the accident.
+You shall be safe from any premises liability claims.

 You see, the premises liability theory holds property owners and residents liable for damage or injuries that occur in their properties.
-These claims can arise from an slip and fall incident at home, to injuries encountered at the amusement park.
+These claims can arise from a slip and fall incident at home to injuries encountered at the amusement park.
 Again, these laws are relative to the state in which they are formed.
-Some states will only focus on the status of an injured visitor while others will focus on the condition of the property as well as the activities that the owner/visitor was taking part in before he met his injury.
+Some states will only focus on the status of an injured visitor.
+In contrast, others will focus on the condition of the property and the activities that the owner/visitor was taking part in before he met his injury.

 The Legal Status Of Visitors And Premises Liability

-Those who visit residential premises often fall into three categories: Invitee, licensee and trespasser.
-As for the states that focus on the status of the injured visitor, 4 different labels may apply, and these are social guest, invitee, licensee and trespasser.
+Those who visit residential premises often fall into three categories: Invitee, licensee, and trespasser.
+As for the states that focus on the injured visitor’s status, 4 different labels may apply, and these are social guest, invitee, licensee, and trespasser.

-A landlord is expected to give warning if children will gain access to his premises.
-He is also to state that a dangerous condition exists in his property, thus children accessing his property could face serious injuries or death.
+A landlord is expected to give a warning if children gain access to his premises.
+He is also to state that a dangerous condition exists on his property.
+Thus children accessing his property could face serious injuries or death.

 When Both Parties Are At Fault

-When solving premises liability claims, some states use what we call ”comparative fault”.
-This means the legal damage incurred by the injured person will be reduced to a certain percentage that will be equal to his fault.
-So in the event that the jury decided that he was 25% liable for his injury and the total cost of damages was $10,000, he would receive $7,500 instead.
+When solving premises liability claims, some states use what we call ”comparative fault.”
+This means the injured person’s legal damage will be reduced to a certain percentage that will be equal to his fault.
+So if the jury decided that he was 25% liable for his injury and the total cost of damages was $10,000, he would receive $7,500 instead.

 It’s always good to seek the services of a qualified attorney when it comes to matters of premises liability claims.
 That’s why we’re here to help you solve these problems in court.
 We will take you through the process, step by step, ultimately ensuring that you get the fairest compensation for your injury.